 To me, it wasn’t always about watching TV of course, it was usually planned to join the family on a wintery walk (maybe even in the rain based on British weather).
 Grabbing your winter coats, hat, scarf and gloves and walking somewhere like along the beach seafront or somewhere in nature where it was likely very empty.

 For others, they would venture into the towns and cities as many shops and stores would already start their Boxing Day sales.
 So even though you already had tons of food and treats in the house, this is the perfect excuse to go out and buy more.
 But also to spend any money that you received on Christmas Day on a new pc game, clothing or that present you still have your eyes on.
+This is something I feel the Dutch are doing too on their Boxing Day.
+As well as seeing more family and spending time together.

 9. Christmas Cards